Bitotetpk20/LocalServerDrop/README.md

 LocalServerDrop combines the convenience of a desktop application with the accessibility of a web server to create a seamless file-sharing solution.
 Upload files through the desktop app or web interface, and share them instantly across your local network.
 Perfect for quick file transfers between devices without cloud dependencies or complex setup.

+## 🚀 Why Use LocalServerDrop?

+- **Privacy First**: No cloud services, everything stays on your network
+- **Simple Setup**: No configuration required, works out of the box
+- **Cross-Device Compatible**: Access from any device with a web browser
+- **Lightweight**: Minimal resource usage, fast performance
+- **Professional UI**: Modern design that's pleasant to use
+- **Developer Friendly**: Clean, well-structured codebase for easy modification

+Perfect for developers, designers, content creators, or anyone who needs to quickly share files across devices without the hassle of cloud services or complex network setup.

 ## ✨ Key Features

 - **Drag & Drop Upload**: Simple file uploading with visual feedback